 Possible Solutions to Soil Pollution

 Soil pollution is a complex problem that ought to be solved.
-It is essential that we all realize how important soil is to us.
-The earlier we realize this, the better we will be able to solve the problem of soil pollution.
-It is a complex problem, and thus, it requires everyone, from an individual to the government, to work in complete unison.
-Listed below are a few things that could help in reducing soil pollution.
+We all must realize how important soil is to us.
+This will help us cab the soil pollution problem in a better way.
+It is a complex problem; thus, it requires everyone, from individuals to the government, to work in complete unison.

 1. Reduced Use of Chemical Fertilizers

-Chemical fertilizers do more harm than good.
+Chemical fertilizers overuse can result in soil acidification and crust and do more harm than good.
 While proper amounts could enhance the fertility of the soil, an excess of it actually poisons the soil.
-The excess of chemical fertilizers could pollute the soil in several ways.
-It could mess with the pH levels of the soil.
+When they are overused, they cause soil pollution in the following ways;

 2. Reforestation and Afforestation Should be Promoted